Glossary

 Generator

-Any person who owns, controls or operates a generating system connected to a transmission or distribution network must register as a with the Australian Energy Market Operator (AEMO) as a generator, except where they meet the exemption criteria.
+Any person who owns, controls or operates a generating system connected to a transmission or distribution network must register with the Australian Energy Market Operator (AEMO) as a generator, except where they meet the exemption criteria.
 Each of the generator’s registered generating units must be classified as market or non-market depending if the sent-out electricity is sold through the spot market and classified as scheduled, non-scheduled or semi-scheduled depending on how the generating unit participants in central dispatch.

 I